OpenFeign/feign/README.md

 `Retryer`s are responsible for determining if a retry should occur by returning either a `true` or `false` from the method `continueOrPropagate(RetryableException e);`  A `Retryer` instance will be created for each `Client` execution, allowing you to maintain state bewteen each request if desired.

-If the retry is determined to be unsucessful, the last `RetryException` will be thrown.
+If the retry is determined to be unsuccessful, the last `RetryException` will be thrown.
+To throw the original cause that led to the unsuccessful retry, build your Feign client with the `propagateExceptions()` option.

 #### Static and Default Methods
 Interfaces targeted by Feign may have static or default methods (if using Java 8+).